wing5wong/artisan-whs-static/source/_news/2020-10-22_wynne-costley-scholarship-results.md

 ---
-title: Aranga Molijn overall winner of the Wynne Costley Scholarship
+title: Aranga Molijn was the overall winner of the Wynne Costley Scholarship
 feature_image:
   image: https://res.cloudinary.com/whanganuihigh/image/upload/v1603404177/News/Aranga_Moijln_Overall_winner_with_Jenny_Saywood_from_the_National_Council_of_Women_and_Adjudicator_Mrs_Mary_Ann_Ewing.jpg
   description: Aranga Moijln, Overall winner with Jenny Saywood from the National